 Like vehicular Level of Service (LOS), Multimodal Level of Service (MMLOS) provides a performance metric for user experience on a given element of transportation infrastructure.
-In support of the City of Sammamish's multimodal transportation users, the city has broken users into three categories, Bicycle, Pedestrian, and Transit, measuring the level of service for each.
+MMLOS are aspirational and implemented as guidelines.
+MMLOS projects will be evaluated for implementation with the 6-year Transportation Improvement Plan, otherwise known as the constrained project list, where financial impact is a factor in determining the MMLOS for any given project.
+In support of the City of Sammamish's multimodal transportation users, the City has broken users into three categories, Bicycle, Pedestrian, and Transit, measuring the level of service for each.
+LOS for bicycles and pedestrians are based on level of traffic stress (LTS) and Sammamish's adopted public works standards.
+Evaluating LTS is the first step in determining the MMLOS of the roadway.